Performance Metrics

 Legacy Postback Metrics

-label with potential valuesimport_results
+api_postback:operationlabel with potential valuesimport_resultsandreg_rollup

 Example: